manojcyber-sec/MPT-ET/README.md

 1. Started the Android Emulator and verified the device using ADB.
 2. Identified the installed InsecureBankv2 training application.
 3. Located the APK path using the Android Package Manager.
+4. Created the working directory `C:\APKLab`.
-4. Pulled the authorized APK from the emulator to the Windows system.
+5. Pulled the authorized APK from the emulator to the Windows system.
-5. Decoded the APK using Apktool.
+6. Decoded the APK using Apktool.
-6. Inspected the decoded AndroidManifest.xml and application structure.
+7. Inspected the decoded `AndroidManifest.xml` and application structure.
-7. Inspected SMALI files in the decoded project.
+8. Inspected SMALI files in the decoded project.
-8. Modified a harmless UI text value without changing security functionality.
+9. Performed a harmless UI modification without changing security functionality.
-9. Rebuilt the modified APK using Apktool.
+10. Rebuilt the modified APK using Apktool.
-10. Signed the rebuilt APK using a lab signing key.
+11. Signed the rebuilt APK using a lab signing key.
-11. Verified the APK signature using apksigner.
+12. Verified the APK signature using `apksigner`.
-12. Installed and tested the modified APK in the Android Emulator.
+13. Installed and tested the modified APK in the Android Emulator.
-13. Verified that the harmless UI modification was reflected in the application.
+14. Verified the modified application and UI output.

 ## Commands Used